iov-one/iov-core/docs/atomic-swap-protocol-v1.md

 - **Abort:** Withdraws the tokens from the contract to the creator.
 Requires timeout to be reached.

+Every account must have permission to perform the _claim_ and _abort_ action to allow claiming and aborting when the swap recipient cannot access their keys temporarily or has insufficient funds to pay transaction fees.

 Common synonyms: _release = claim_, _execute = claim_.

 ### Swap offer process state